Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Article: Much of this history is taken from an article on Cajun Country by R.G.
 Washington.
 No other information is given.

 A Confederate Civil War soldier’s letter addressed to Opelousas, Louisiana (1st page of the letter appears to be missing).
 The writer is discussing a gentleman of both their acquaintances.
 Original letter.

 Confederate Soldier Manuscript Scouting Trip to Louisiana.
 Letter, n.d.

-Scouting report written by a Confederate soldier regarding work in Louisiana.
+Scouting report was written by a Confederate soldier regarding work in Louisiana.
 Handwritten.
-Letter found in a photo album of a family from Palestine, TX.
+A letter found in a photo album of a family from Palestine, TX.

 Evangeline Oil Company.
 Certificate, 1920